TinoMans/TinoMans/README.md

 My name is Valentino, and I'm a CSUS student interested in cybersecurity and software development!

 - 🔭 I’m currently working on ZeusVolunteers, a website for finding community events in your area.
-- 🌱 I’m currently learning the MERN stack, along with other platform building tools (HTML, CSS, etc.) in my Software Development class.
+- 🌱 I’m currently learning the MERN stack, along with other platform building tools in my Software Development class.
-- 👯 I’m looking to collaborate on my upcoming senior project!
-My school email is valentinoochoa@csus.edu if you are a CS senior next year!
+- 👯 I’m looking to collaborate with other CS seniors on my upcoming senior project next year!

 <!--